Skip to main content

 Q. What if I lose my EAD?

 A. If you lose your EAD, you will need to submit a new application and new fee to USCIS before changing employers during the approved OPT period.
 The new EAD card will also be necessary as a reentry document after any travel abroad.
-Please e-mail isss-opt@mail.wvu.edu if you've lost your EAD and are in need of further help.
+For more information about replacing your EAD card, please visit the USCIS EAD Card Information Page.
+Please also e-mail isss-opt@mail.wvu.edu if you've lost your EAD and are in need of further help.

 Q. What happens if I exceed the 90-day unemployment limit?